 Alert Dialog with MultipleItemSelection in Android

-In the previous article Alert Dialog with SingleItemSelection in Android, we have seen that how the alert dialog is built for single item selection.
+In the previous article Alert Dialog with SingleItemSelection in Android, we have seen how the alert dialog is built for single item selection.
 In this article, it’s been discussed how to build an alert dialog with multiple item selection.
 Multiple Item selection dialogs are used when the user wants to select multiple items at a time.
 Have a look at the following image to differentiate between Single Item selection and Multiple Item selection alert dialogs.

-Step 2: Working with the activity_main.xml
+Step 2: Working with the XML Files

-Step 3: Working with the MainActivity.java file
+Step 3: Working with the MainActivity File

 The function that needs to implement the multiple item selection for alert dialog is discussed below.

 setMultiChoiceItems(listItems, checkedItems, new DialogInterface.OnMultiChoiceClickListener()